 The school uniform and sports kits are available exclusively from the School Uniform Shop on the second floor of the Sports Hall and Theatre Building (Building 4) which carries the complete line of pupils’ uniforms and PE kits.

-The Uniform shop is open four times a week during term time, every Monday, Tuesday, Wednesday and Thursday and the open hours are as below:
+The Uniform shop is open five times a week during term time, every Monday to Friday and the open hours are as below:

 The shop will also be open a week before the start of each academic year.